omrezkeypie/FunInput/README.md

-# FunInput
+# OmrezKeyBind

-**FunInput** is a modular input handling system for Roblox that simplifies the process of binding gameplay actions to inputs from multiple device types—keyboard, gamepad, mobile and mouse.
+**OmrezKeyBind** is a modular input handling system for Roblox that simplifies the process of binding gameplay actions to inputs from multiple device types—keyboard, gamepad, mobile and mouse.

 Features in the module: